JiaoXianjun/BTLE/README.md

 ```
 means the sequence will be repeated for N times.
 If it is not specified, the sequence will only be sent once.

-Format of packet descriptor "packetX"
+packetX string format
 ```
 channel_number-packet_type-field-value-field-value-...-Space-value
 ```
-Each descriptor string starts with BTLE channel number (0~39), then followed by packet_type (RAW/iBeacon/ADV_IND/ADV_DIRECT_IND/etc. See all format examples at the end), then followed by field-value pair which is packet_type specific, at last there is Space-value pair (optional) where the value specifies how many millisecond will be waited after this packet sent.
+Each descriptor string starts with BTLE channel number (0~39), then followed by packet_type (RAW/iBeacon/ADV_IND/ADV_DIRECT_IND/etc. See all format examples **AT THE END**), then followed by field-value pair which is packet_type specific, at last there is Space-value pair (optional) where the value specifies how many millisecond will be waited after this packet sent.

 **DO NOT** use space character " " in a command line packet descriptor.
 You CAN use space in the txt file packet descriptor.